Structured Masters Research Topics

 Applications Open

-AIMS Ghana invites researchers to propose and supervise a project for any of of our current AIMS MSc in Mathematical Sciences students during the Research Phase of the course from May 29 – July 21, 2023.
+AIMS Ghana invites past/present/potential lecturers &/or supervisors to propose and supervise a project for any of the current AIMS MS.c in Mathematical Sciences students during the Research Phase of the course from 29th April-21st June 2024.
+To propose a project please give a title and short description in the Regular Master’s Supervision Application Form before the deadline of 26th February 2024.

 We will be excited to have local and international supervisors, as supervision will take a hybrid format (online/in-person).
 Our tutors will also be available here at the Centre to give additional in-person support.
 If Interested in supervising a number of students or will be available to visit in person, kindly get in touch via our information desk to discuss whether you can be flown in for in-person supervision.